aws-samples/NYSE-Cloud-Streaming-Sample-APP/README.md

 1. NYSE Cloud Stream credentials.
 2. NYSE Cloud Stream environment.
+3. Have AWS CLI installed, to connect to your EC2 instance that will consume the market data.
+Click [here]() for how to install AWS CLI.

 To get credentials and the right environment to use, reach out to NYSE via their [website](https://www.nyse.com/market-data/real-time#contact).